THIS TOWN USED TO BE WHITE. NOW IT IS COLOURFUL.

 Finalist in the 2016 RBC Painting Competition

-This piece is exploring the relationship of heritage and progress in the local context, while engaging with paint itself; its qualities, limits and history.
-Part of his Lunenburg House Paint Project, this work uses chips of paint he collected by going door to door and interacting with his local community in the brightly coloured town.
+This piece emerged while thinking about the relationships between notions of heritage and progress in a local context, through the paint itself; its qualities, limits and history.
+Part of the Lunenburg House Paint Project, this work uses chips of paint collected as I went door-to-door collecting house paint.
+The paint, like skin and scare tissue, is a marker of its history, including weather, repairs, marks and previous colours.